-I do this with in one of my courses, Stress Management, when I go in to speak to high schoolers.
+I do this with in one of my courses, Stress Management.
 In the course we take time to identify what the stressors/challenges are, rephrase starting with the blessing, and then find a solution.
-Then I help the kids take it one step further to call out the resources they’ll need to get there.
+Then I help students take it one step further to call out the resources they’ll need to get there.
 I know that even when I share this with kids, (who’s stressors are so much bigger than I imagined) they are skeptical, so I use an illustration for them.

 With a 5×9 card and a large Sharpie, write down your biggest stressor in big, black letters.
 Have a friend hold it up to your nose.
 It is right on top of you, right?
 Whatever you “thing” is it’s so big you can’t see anything else at this point.
 Truly, you can’t even see “it” anymore but you know what it is.
 It is just baring down on you staring you in the face and you can’t see past it.
 If you stand there long enough you might even forget exactly what it was that you were stressed about in the first place but you’ll remember how it feels.
 It makes you uncomfortable, afraid, and maybe even helpless.